 As an experienced therapist, I believe there is no one approach or strategy suited to every therapy client.
 Therefore, my work is informed by a variety of therapeutic approaches, and is tailored to meet your needs.

 Throughout the counselling process, I draw from my extensive training and experience in choosing the best approach to use for you at any given moment.

-I often use Cognitive Behavioral Therapy (CBT) with my clients.
-Research shows that this is one of the most effective therapy approaches available.
-I keep up with current trends and research in the field of psychotherapy.
+I often use Cognitive Behavioral Therapy (CBT) and Sensorimotor Psychotherapy (SP) with my clients.
+Research shows that these are two of the most effective therapy approaches available.
+I keep up with current trends and research in the field.
 I also spend a lot of time educating my clients and will pass on information when it will help you move forward.

 There may be moments of laughter.

 Therapy can be very serious and hard work.
 It can also sometimes bring up unpleasant feelings.
 For this reason, it’s important that we keep our sense of humour in the process.
 Don’t be surprised to discover that therapy can be fun at times.
 Laughter, after all, is a powerful tool for healing.

 I feel privileged to be a psychologist and therapist.
 It is rewarding to counsel my clients and empower them to change in significant ways.
 While the benefits of counselling differ for each person, the ones listed below are often achieved by my counselling clients:

 - Feel calmer, more relaxed and in control of your life.

 - Feel happier and more optimistic about your future.

 - Feel increased self-worth and self-confidence.